apache/druid/docs/ingestion/rollup.md

 ## Maximizing rollup ratio

 To measure the rollup ratio of a datasource compare the number of rows in Druid (`COUNT`) with the number of ingested events.
-For example, run a [Druid SQL](../querying/sql.md) query where "count" refers to a `count`-type metric generated at ingestion time as follows:
+For example, run a [Druid SQL](../querying/sql.md) query where "cnt" refers to a `count`-type metric generated at ingestion time as follows:

 ```sql
 SELECT SUM("cnt") / (COUNT(*) * 1.0) FROM datasource